Skip to content

 clab version

-Finally, clone the project repository to your local machine to access the topology definitions, scripts, and Dockerfiles.
+Clone the project repository to access the topology definitions, scripts, and Dockerfiles.

 git clone https://github.com/Marc-Chamorro/virtual-network-threat-detection